vijayvulava/geochem/_sources/41AcidsBases.md

 name: coord-covalent-bond
 figclass: margin-caption
 ---
-A coordinate covalent bond showing a water molecule combining with a hydrogen ion to form a hydronium ion and an ammonia molecule combines with a hydrogen ion to form an ammonium ion.
+A coordinate covalent bond shows a water molecule combining with a hydrogen ion to form a hydronium ion, and an ammonia molecule combines with a hydrogen ion to form an ammonium ion.
 Image source: [15.2 Lewis Acids and Bases - Chemistry 2e | OpenStax](https://openstax.org/books/chemistry-2e/pages/15-2-lewis-acids-and-bases)
 ```

 *The species donating the electron pair that compose the bond is a Lewis base*, *the species accepting the electron pair is a Lewis acid*, and the product of the reaction is a Lewis acid-base adduct.
 Brønsted-Lowry acid-base reactions represent a subcategory of Lewis acid reactions, specifically, those in which the acid species is $\ce{H+}$.